Sensus divinitatis: Criticism

 Philosopher Steven Maitzen claimed in 2006 that the demographics of religious belief make the existence of the sensus divinitatis unlikely, as this sense appears so unevenly distributed.
 However, Maitzen may have confused Aquinas's sensus dei with sensus divinitatis—sensus divinitatis (a religious sense) only necessitates a core religious/faith component to one's beliefs, whereas the sensus dei aims at a natural knowledge of God.

-Hans Van Eyghen further argues that the phenomenological description of the sensus divinitatis does not match what the cognitive sciences show about religious belief.
+Hans Van Eyghen argues that the phenomenology of the "sensus divinitatis" conflicts with findings from the cognitive science of religion:

+Alvin Plantinga posits a distinct, god-given faculty for belief, but results in cognitive science instead explains religious belief as arising from ordinary social cognition, similar to belief in other minds.

+Van Eyghen cites alternative accounts such as hyperactive agent detection and emotional attachment, which allows an interpretion of religion as a byproduct of general cognitive processes.

+He further argues that a "sensus divinitatis" is unnecessary, as a deity could reveal itself more directly.
+The research he cites indicates that beliefs about agency and morality develop through interaction with perceived agents.

+Here perception precedees cognition, making the link between effect and supposed cause more direct, suggesting a explanatorily redundancy for a distinct religious faculty.